 (3) Commercial open burning is prohibited, except as may be provided by OAR 340-264-0180.

-(4) Construction and Demolition open burning is allowed outside of special open burning control areas, subject to OAR 340-264-0050, 340-264-0060 and 340-264-0070, and the requirements and prohibitions of local jurisdictions and the State Fire Marshal.
-Unless authorized pursuant to 340-264-0180, Construction and Demolition open burning is prohibited within the following:
+(4) Construction and demolition open burning is allowed outside of special open burning control areas, subject to OAR 340-264-0050, 340-264-0060 and 340-264-0070, and the requirements and prohibitions of local jurisdictions and the State Fire Marshal.
+Unless authorized pursuant to 340-264-0180, Construction and demolition open burning is prohibited within the following:

 (a) Areas in or within six miles of the corporate city limits of Gladstone, Gresham, Happy Valley, Lake Oswego, Milwaukie, Oregon City, Portland, Rivergrove, Tualatin, West Linn and Wilsonville;